argrento/huami-token/README.md

 # Huami-token

-Script to obtain watch or band bluetooth acess token from Huami servers
+Script to obtain watch or band bluetooth acess token from Huami servers.
+It will also download AGPS data packs `cep_alm_pak.zip` and `cep_7days.zip`.

 ## About